carlsonryan03/interview.ai/README.md

 ## Installations

-Our project uses node.js, which can be installed at https://nodejs.org/en/download or by running this code:
+Our project uses node.js, which can be installed for your OS at https://nodejs.org/en/download (**RECOMMENDED**) or by running this code:

 For **Windows** with chocolatey:
 ```